gflohr/esgettext/packages/esgettext-runtime/README.md

 What is happening here?

 First, you set the locale (resp. language) to the desired value.
 Here we choose "fr" for French.

-_FIXME!
-Use the static method [`userLocales()`](https://gflohr.github.io/esgettext/packages/esgettext-runtime/api-docs/classes/textdomain.html#userlocales) for that purpose!_
+See the section [Selecting the Preferred Language with `selectLocale()`](#selecting-the-preferred-language-with-selectlocale) for a more flexible way to select the user's locale.

 You then get an instance of a `Textdomain` object.
 You cannot use the regular constructor because it is private!
 The argument to the